-If untreated, the third stage of syphilis can damage the heart, brain, spinal cord, and other organs.
+If untreated, the third stage of syphilis can damage the aorta, brain, spinal cord, and other organs.

-Doctors usually do two types of blood tests—one to screen for and one to confirm the infection.
+Doctors usually do two types of blood tests to confirm that a person has syphilis.

 Penicillin can eliminate the infection, but people can be reinfected.